 You know that feeling when you’re just sitting there, minding your own business, and suddenly, out of nowhere, you feel a bulging or tightening sensation in your calf muscle?
 That’s a muscle spasm.
 Muscle spasms can creep up on you suddenly and without warning.
 They can show up in your legs, abdomen, arms, and feet.
 They’re often caused by excessive exercising, and they can be painful both in the moment and for hours afterward.

 If you don’t get a lot of muscle spasms, consider yourself lucky.
 Still, you might feel soreness, muscle tension, or achiness in your muscles from working out, sitting too long, or just being alive (the older I get, the more that last one makes sense).
 Experiencing muscle pain is common.
 The good news is that it doesn’t have to result in medication.

-No matter what’s causing you to seek out muscle relaxers, consider taking them in a form that’s more natural than a prescription.
+Nonetheless, no matter what’s causing you to seek out muscle relaxers, consider taking them in a form that’s more natural than a prescription.
 There are some great natural muscle relaxers out there that can ease muscle pain or spasms without harmful side effects.

 What is the Best Muscle Relaxer?

 The best muscle relaxer is one that’s natural and works with your body.
 All of the natural muscle relaxers listed below can help you ease tension and pain in your body.
-You can try them one at a time or pair them together to see what works for you.
+Furthermore, you can try them one at a time or pair them together to see what works for you.
 Remember to always consult with your doctor if you have questions about taking supplements or undergoing treatment from a chiropractor or licensed massage therapist.

 9. Tart cherry juice